European constructions of Aboriginality

 d) Read this extract of the lyrics of 'Treaty' by the indigenous band Yothu Yindi.
 In what way might placing the Yothu Yindi lyrics alongside either Delacroix’s French revolutionary image or d'Arc's portrait of the old woman alter your perspective of these texts?

-e) How might an understanding of the effects of colonization on Australian indigenous cultures have impacted on a nineteenth-century French or European audience’s reception of Perron d’Arc’s text?
+nineteenth-century French or European audience’s reception of Perron d’Arc’s text?
 How might it have changed their view of this woman’s anger?
-How might it affect your own?
+How might it affect your

 f) Experiment with the basics of creating a multimodal poem or song by playing the soundtrack of Yothu Yindi’s song while looking at these images.
 Discuss the effects.
 A clip of Yothu Yindi’s song, ‘Treaty’, can be found by clicking here and scrolling down to ‘Treaty2’.

-g) Imagine creating a multimodal text which put the soundtrack of a late eighteenth- or early nineteenth-century French music composition together with the image of the unidentified old Aboriginal woman or Perron d’Arc’s drawing.
+composition together with the image of the unidentified old Aboriginal woman or Perron d’Arc’s drawing.
 How might this affect your response to these texts?

-about ‘La Marseillaise’ - the revolutionary song which was composed during the period of Australia’s first white settlement and later became the French national anthem.)
+(You can hear and read here about ‘La Marseillaise’ - the revolutionary song which was composed during the period of Australia’s first white settlement and

 Extension activities:

-• To learn more about Jean Jacques Rousseau and his idea of the ‘Noble Savage’ explore here.
+- To learn more about Jean Jacques Rousseau and his idea of the ‘Noble Savage’ explore here.

-• For an impression of an older Aboriginal woman’s reflection on her life, listen to Ruby Hunter’s song, ‘Down City Streets’ here.
+- For an impression of an older Aboriginal woman’s reflection on her life, listen to Ruby Hunter’s song, ‘Down City Streets’ here.

-• Read the lyrics of Hunter's song here.
+Read the lyrics of Hunter's song

 Consider the effect of illustrating ‘Down City Streets’ with any of the above images.
 What would be the effect and why?
 What other visual texts could you use to provide a counterpoint to the text of Hunter’s song? (e.g. images of affluent homes and fashion of non-indigenous Australians)